 Adapting the PCCC Measure for Retrospective Use

-The PCRHP team worked to adapt the PCCC measure for retrospective use through a modified Delphi process with an expert workgroup and patient stakeholder group.
-This adaptation focused on modifying the question stem and measure instructions for use in retrospective surveys.
+The PCRHP team adapted the PCCC measure for retrospective use through a modified Delphi process with an expert workgroup and patient stakeholder group.
+This included modifying the question stem and measure instructions for use in retrospective surveys.
 No modifications were made to the survey items or response categories.
 See the figure below for more information on our modified Delphi process to adapt the PCCC measure for retrospective use.

 Figure 1 Modified Delphi Process